zakipatel/eot-sprint-toolkit/neo4j_ReadMe.md

 # How to Use
-- Download the Neo4J database here
+- Download the Neo4J database and start exploring
-- Requirements:
+- Cypher Scripts:
-  - ..
+  - Import new data lists
-  - ..
+  - Define new relationships
-  - ..
+  - Update archival status

 # Challenges
 - Data quality : completeness, duplicates, currency